-- Keep your Expression of Wish nomination up to date by logging in to the portal at btps.co.uk. - If you're not married or in a civil partnership but have another adult who is wholly or partly financially dependent on you, tell us by completing a nomination form by logging into the portal at btps.co.uk - Tell us if your marriage/civil partnership status changes
+- Keep your Expression of Wish nomination up to date - If you're not married or in a civil partnership, but have another adult who is wholly or partly financially dependent on you, tell us by completing a nomination form.
+Log in at btps.co.uk and go to 'My pension' then 'If I die'. - Tell us if your marriage/civil partnership status changes